 MVC vs MVP, Model View Controller, is the master of all the architectures.
 MVP and MVVM are derived from MVC.
 User interfaces are developed and the logic is divided into three interconnected elements of the application.
 This helps to separate the internal representations.
 Model View Presenter (MVP) architecture is derived from the Model View Controller form that helps to build interfaces according to the user needs.
 The presenter acts as a middle man and presents the logic to the user in a presentable format.
 This is a well-known design pattern by the developers.

 Head to Head Comparison Between MVC vs MVP (Infographics)

 Below are the top comparison between MVC and MVP

 Let us see the key difference between MVC and MVP:

 - The model has the data and represents also maintains the same in MVC.
 The model state with the data is stored in the database to manage the flow of the data.
 Data is retrieved and manipulated from the data state which is present in the Model layer.
 This data is transferred to the presenter layer.
 There is no interaction with View state in MVP.

-- The presenter layer is not present in MVC and this task is carried out by the View layer.
-Data from the model is presented through a presenter and it controls the behavior in the application in MVP architecture.
+- The presenter layer is not present in MVC, and the View layer carries out this task.
+Data from the model is presented through a presenter, and it controls the behaviour in the application in MVP architecture.
 It directs the View layer and manages the interaction between model and view.
 Data is also saved back to the model.

 - The view layer is important in MVC as it connects the user with the architecture by presenting the interface, allowing them to modify it and present it back to them.
 View in MVP is not important or tightly coupled with itself so that the user can ignore the view layer easily.

-- Codes are managed well in MVC s every section of the code has a purpose to maintain the data of the application and hence the code is huge.
+- Codes are managed well in MVC s; every section of the code has a purpose of maintaining the application’s data, and hence the code is huge.
 But in MVP, the codes are small and are easily maintained.